jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 You can also go back and discard the new entry by clicking the "Back"-button.
 Then you'll be redirected back to the main page.

+## Browsing log entries
+By clicking the "Browse logs"-button on the main page, you are directed to this page.

+![browse_log_entries_page] __styling is unfinished so no photo yet__

+Entries on this page are displayed in the same format as the one on the main page.
+Here you'll first see your last log entry.
+By clicking "Previous" and "Next" -buttons you can browse through the entries.

+You can go back to the main page by clicking the "Back"-button.

+## Viewing statistics
+By clicking the "Statistics"-button on the main page, you'll be directed here.

+Here you can see some statistics about your training sessions.

+**Total training sessions:** This tells the total amount of sessions you have entered.

+**Precentage of goals achieved:** This tells you the precentage of how many times you have achieved a previously set goal.

+**Session styles ranked:** Here you can see the different styles ranked by how many sessions you have completed of them.

+**Training sessions this:**
+  - **Year:** Here you can see how many sessions you have completed this year.
+  - **Month:** Here you can see how many sessions you have completed this month.
+  - **Week:** Here you can see how many sessions you have completed this week.

+**Graph of weekly training sessions this year:**